xmartlabs/xmartlabs.github.io/_posts/2020-04-22-powerful-animations-in-RN.md

 <img width="100%" src="/images/powerful-animations-rn/hide_and_show.gif" />

-### Conclusions
+### **Conclusions**

-As we see in this example maybe it would be easier to just write the animation in with the default Animated.API, it would probably be shortened and also more easy to understand, in this case it could work like a charm but when the animations get more complex or when it runs in low-tier devices the frames would drop significantly and you couldn't assure that the performance would be optimal
+As we can see in the example above it's easier to write the animation using the default Animated.API because the code is easier to write, understand and maintain.
+In this case it could work like a charm but when the animations get more complex and we need to guarantee they always run smoothly we're not able to achieve that by just using Animated.API.

-In that cases maybe reanimated could be like water in the desert but don't forget that nothing comes without a cost and with reanimated the cost is complexity and with complexity comes more development time because it could be a bit complex to adapt your coding style to use this API.
+In that cases reanimated could be like water in the desert but don't forget that nothing comes without a cost and with reanimated the cost is complexity and with complexity comes more development time because it could be a bit complex to adapt your coding style to use this API.
 At first it feels a bit awful and kind of antinatural, but when you get accustomed to that you will be able to create powerful animations.

 In resume, there are some way to achieve powerful animations in React Native that comes with a little trade off in complexity.
-So if you are looking to make an App that have some little animations and one or two powerful ones, maybe with React Native + Reanimated you could get a nice looking app but if you want to make an app in which the animations are the core of the product itself maybe React Native its not the best for you.
+So if you are looking to make an App that have some little animations and one or two powerful ones, maybe with React Native + Reanimated you could get a nice looking app but if you want to make an app in which the animations are the core of the product itself React Native it's not the best for you.

-Well, hope you now have a better idea of how to make powerful animations in React Native!
+Well, hope you now have a better idea of how to implement powerful animations in React Native!

 ***Are you doing something regarding animations in your RN projects and have learned something not covered in this post?
 Let me know in the comments.
 I'd be interested to get your perspective.***